Gabapentin and Oxycodone: Risks of Mixing Medications

 What is Oxycodone?

-Oxycodone is a strong pain reliever used to treat moderate to severe chronic pain.
-It belongs to the opioid family and works by binding to opioid receptors in the brain and spinal cord.
-This changes how the body interprets pain signals.
+Oxycodone is a powerful prescription opioid often used to manage moderate to severe pain, particularly in chronic conditions.
+It works by attaching to opioid receptors in the brain and spinal cord, altering how the body interprets and responds to pain signals.

-Unlike gabapentin, oxycodone is a controlled substance with a high potential for abuse.
-It is available in short-acting and extended-release versions.
-Common brand names include OxyContin and Percocet (when combined with acetaminophen).
+Unlike gabapentin, oxycodone is classified as a controlled substance because of its high potential for misuse and addiction.
+It comes in both short-acting forms for quick relief and extended-release versions designed for ongoing pain management.
+Well-known brand names include OxyContin and Percocet (the latter combines oxycodone with acetaminophen).

 Rebuild your life, piece by piece.
 Substance abuse doesn’t have the end.